-To obtain reimbursement for a bill you have paid, other than for pharmacy items, you must submit an HPHC medical reimbursement form with the provider or facility information.
-A legible claim form from the provider or facility that provided your care may also be included but is not required.
-The medical reimbursement form must include all the following information:
+To obtain reimbursement for a bill you have paid, other than for pharmacy items, you must submit an HPHC medical reimbursement form along with a legible claim form from the provider or facility that provided your care which includes all of the following information:

-- The Member's full name and address - The Member's date of birth - The Member's Plan ID number (on the front of the Member's Plan ID card) - The name and address of the person or facility providing the services for which a claim is made and their Tax Identification Number (TIN) or National Provider Identification (NPI) number - The Member's diagnosis description, diagnosis code or ICD 10 code - The date the service was rendered - The CPT code (or a brief description of the illness or injury) for which payment is sought
+- The Member's full name and address - The Member's date of birth

+- The Member's Plan ID number (on the front of the Member's Plan ID card)

+- The name and address of the person or facility providing the services for which a claim is made and their tax identification number or national provider identification number

+- The Member's diagnosis or ICD 10 code

+- The date the service was rendered

+- The CPT code (or a brief description of the illness or injury) for which payment is sought

 - The amount of the provider's charge

 - Proof that you have paid the bill

-- Other insurance information

 Important Notice: We may need more information for some claims.
-If you have any questions about claims, please call our Member Services Department at 1-877-907-4742.
+If you have any questions about claims, please call our Member Services Department at 1-888-333-4742.

-A medical reimbursement form can be obtained online at www.harvardpilgrim.org or by calling the Member Services Department at 1-877-907-4742.
+A medical reimbursement form can be obtained online at www.harvardpilgrim.org or by calling the Member Services Department at 1-888-333-4742.